VREMSoftwareDevelopment/bwmon/README.md

     -   `tar -xzvf bwmon.tar.gz`
     -   `chmod +x server/install.sh`
     -   `./server/install.sh`
--   Visit `http://<your_router_ip>:<lighttpd_port>/bwmon/index.html` to view bandwidth usage statistics.
+-   Visit `http://<your_router_ip>:<lighttpd_port>/bwmon/index.html` to view bandwidth usage statistics

-### Note:
+## Note:

 -   Problem using `wget`:
     -   _error getting response: Connection reset by peer_ - add the following option `--no-check-certificate`
-    -   Or download the file from the web-site and copy to the folder.
+    -   Or download the file from the web-site and copy to the folder

-### _Build Instructions:_
+## Build Instructions:

 -   Install node: see [https://nodejs.org](https://nodejs.org)
--   Create project: `git clone https://github.com/VREMSoftwareDevelopment/bwmon.git`
+-   Clone the project: `git clone https://github.com/VREMSoftwareDevelopment/bwmon.git`
--   Go to react subfolder
--   Install required node modules: `npm install`
--   See README.md in react subfolder
+-   See detailed build and installation instructions in the `react` subfolder's [README.md](react/README.md) file.

+## Contributing

+Contributions are welcome!
+Please open issues or submit pull requests via GitHub.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the terms of the [Apache License 2.0](LICENSE).